launchtray/hatch/README.md

 * [hatch-server-user-management](libraries/hatch-server-user-management) -- a library for server-side user management
   such as authentication, user registration, and password resetting that adheres to the interface defined in [hatch-user-management-client](libraries/hatch-user-management-client)
+* [hatch-rpc](libraries/hatch-rpc) -- a library that contains type definitions and helper classes for making remote procedure calls (RPC).
+* [hatch-rpc-node](libraries/hatch-rpc-node) -- library that provides remote procedure call (RPC) utilities for node-based projects.
+It includes RPC transport implementations (which can be used by classes in `hatch-rpc`) for worker threads and child processes, as well as higher-level utilities for sending a ReadableStream across an RPC interface.
+* [hatch-api](libraries/hatch-api) -- a library for generating a single
+  [OpenAPI Specification](https://swagger.io/resources/open-api/) using multiple input YAML or JSON API specifications and/or specifications using the [Spot](https://github.com/airtasker/spot) DSL.
-* [hatch-client-sdk](libraries/hatch-client-sdk) -- a library for generating a client-sdk library from an [OpenAPI Specification](https://swagger.io/resources/open-api/), hatch microservice, or hatch webapp
+* [hatch-sdk-generator](libraries/hatch-sdk-generator) -- a library for generating a client-sdk and/or server-sdk
+  library from an [OpenAPI Specification](https://swagger.io/resources/open-api/).
+A project generated using this library can use a library created via [hatch-api](libraries/hatch-api) as its input specification.

 ## Developer setup